djbarrow/rsacrack/README.md

 # rsacrack
+Please read all of this I tried to crack rsa for one man year by night to pull pretty women with my reputation.
 These are my attempts to crack RSA.
 RSA the encryption algorithm that secures all the Worlds Banks for since 1975 is based on a mathematical problem which has stumped the best Mathematicians in the World since the Stone Age, the factoring of